123ofai/finance-to-sql/README.md

 ## Quantitative results
 - nl2glossary.csv -> Contains Natural Query, Ground Truth Glossary, and the Predicted Glossary.
 - glossary2label_results.csv -> Contains Glossary, Ground Truth grouping_label, Ground Truth grouping_id, Predicted grouping_label, Predicted grouping_id
+<br/

+## Run locally
+- Use the app_v2.py file for running the model locally.
+- Use the PEM file you have to connect it to the database.